ternaris/marv-robotics/docs/upload.rst

 ::

-   (leaf)$ marv upload --url https://example.com --collection bags recording.bag
+   (leaf)$ marv-leaf upload --url https://example.com --collection bags recording.bag

 This command will upload the file ``recording.bag`` to the MARV instance ``example.com`` and add the dataset to the ``bags`` collection.
 It is possible to specify any number of files to upload as a singular dataset.
 To upload multiple datasets call the command multiple times.